What is the application deadline?

 Does Jacksonville University accept pre-college credits from Advanced Placement (AP) and the International Baccalaureate (IB) Diploma Program?

 Yes.
 High school students can receive credit through AP examinations and through the IB Diploma Program.
-Student should have examination scores sent directly to the Office of Admissions for review.
+The student should have examination scores sent directly to the Office of Admissions for review.
 Strong scores may allow for a course waiver or course credit.
-There are AP Credit sheets on your college recruitment event table for you to hand them if they want to know score requirements for a specific AP class.

 Does Jacksonville University accept dual-enrollment credit?

 Yes.
-High school students who are dually enrolled at a regionally accredited college or university may be eligible to receive credit for coursed work completed at that institution.
+High school students who are in a dual enrollment at a regionally accredited college or university may be eligible to receive credit for coursed work completed at that institution.
 Since evaluations are made on a course-by-course basis, we cannot tell you what JU credit you will be receiving until you submit the dual enrollment college transcripts to your admissions counselor.

 What are the minimum requirements for acceptance to JU?

 The median of the freshman class entering in 2015:

 - High school GPA: 3.47 weighted